Scalr/agent-helm/charts/agent-k8s/README.md

 The hostPath volume is unacceptable for many users.
 It’s also restricted by some Kubernetes vendors, such as GKE Autopilot, which enforces stricter limitations.

-#### Planned Solutions
+#### Solution

-We’re planning to replace the current DaemonSet-based architecture with a Job-based model.
+To address these issues, we’re introducing a `jobWorker` mode that replaces the current DaemonSet-based architecture with a Job-based model.

 When a run is assigned to an agent pool by Scalr, the Agent Controller will create a new Kubernetes Job to handle it.
 This Job will include the following containers:
 - runner: The environment where the run is executed, based on the golden `scalr/runner` image.